1fish2/BBQTimer/README.md

   set backwards, the widget's date might not update until the clock catches up to when it was going to be the next day.
 * In the emulator (Nexus 5 KitKat), the Activity's timer sometimes stops.
-* On Android emulator v12 (HONEYCOMB_MR1), trying to show the alarm count in the notification area crashes.
-This is a bug in the NotificationCompat library.
-To work around this, I made the app not try to display the count on builds older than v15 (ICE_CREAM_SANDWICH_MR1), where it works fine.
+* On Android OS versions older than API v15 (ICE_CREAM_SANDWICH_MR1), the app omits the alarm count from the notification area.
+This avoids an Android crash.
 * On Android emulator builds v12 to v16 (JELLY_BEAN), the checkbox overlaps its label "Periodic alarms this many minutes apart:".
 Just an emulator bug?
 * On Android emulator v12, the notification area tries to show black text on a black background.